bderraz/rest-api/README.md

 ## Running tests

-For running tests on your local machine, simpley run:
+For running tests on your local machine, run:

 1. Run the pytest.
 ```bash